 We’ve done a bit of baking over the past few weeks, primarily to share with friends and preschool teachers, but one of our favorite recipes is this one for Low Sugar Chocolate Chip Oatmeal Cookies for Toddlers.
 They manage to be both chewy and crispy, and yet they have less butter and sugar than many comparable recipes.
 And whole grains to boot!

-Lower Sugar Chocolate Chip Oatmeal Cookies for Toddlers
+Lower Sugar Chocolate Chip Oatmeal Cookies

 The batch also comes together in one bowl and makes enough to share with friends and keep some for your own family, no matter the occasion.
 The range of add-ins help the cookies have a really awesome texture, without needing excess added sugars.
 Plus, each bite-size cookie is small, making them perfectly sized for your little eaters.